AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 ## Setup
 ### Requirements
-The python version used in this project is `3.9.6`.
+The evaluation of this artifact does not require specific hardware.
+However, the recommended specifications are as listed:
+- **Python** 3.9.6 (version project was developed on)

 First create a virtual enviornment using the commands:
 ```bash
 python -m venv .venv
 source .venv/bin/activate  # On Windows use .venv\Scripts\activate